 In a deduplication load balancing scenario, you must upgrade the media servers to NetBackup 8.1.1 or later and modify the pd.conf file on all the media servers.
 If a backup job selects an older media server (earlier than NetBackup 8.1.1) for the load balancing pool, fixed-length deduplication is used instead of variable-length deduplication.
 Avoid configuring media servers with different NetBackup versions in a load balancing scenario.
-The data segments generated from variable-length deduplication.
-Therefore, load balancing media servers with different NetBackup versions versions results in a low deduplication ratio.
+The data segments generated from variable-length deduplication are different from the data segments generated from fixed-length deduplication.
+Therefore, load balancing media servers with different NetBackup versions results in a low deduplication ratio.